 The sales or importation of goods, the provision of services, and the sales of intangible properties and immovable properties are subject to VAT.
 For general VAT payers, input VAT can be credited against output VAT.

-The applicable VAT rate for general VAT payers from 1 April 2019 are set out in the following table, and the rate for small-scale VAT payers is 3%.
+The applicable VAT rates for general VAT payers from 1 April 2019 are set out in the following table:

 |Industries||Applicable VAT rate (%)|

 |Sales or importation of necessity goods (e.g. agricultural products, water, gas)||9|

 |Provision of repairs, replacement, and processing services||13|

 |Transportation services, postal services, basic telecommunications services, construction services, immovable property leasing services, sales of immovable properties, transfer of land-use right||9|